hueabrw/on-the-block/README.md

   - Where do we want to keep our documentation? this repository? the project repository?
   - Do we want to use Azure DevOps?
   - Do we want to implement scrum?

+## Ideas we want to consider:
+ - Block Party Data
+ - Police incidents around you
+ - Poperty Sales
+ - Request all Complaints of a certian types